-To send flowers in memory of Audrey Harmon Savage, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Audrey Harmon Savage, please visit our Heartfelt Sympathies Store.

 There’s an open gate at the end of the road, through which each must go alone; and there is a light we cannot see; Our Father claims His own; Beyond this gate our loving mother Audrey finds rest.

 Audrey Harmon Savage was born on December 17, 1927, in Horsey, VA.
 She was the oldest of four siblings born to the late George and Leona Harmon.
 She departed this life on Wednesday, April 17, 2019.
 She resided in Atlantic, VA until her health failed and she went to live with her daughter Darlene in Glen Allen, VA, where her final days were spent.
 Audrey was preceded in death by her two brothers, George Edward Harmon and Adair Harmon.

 At an early age she accepted Christ and joined St. John United Methodist Church in Atlantic, VA.
 She later joined Jerusalem Baptist Church Temperanceville, VA, where she became a faithful and dedicated member.
 Audrey served as a Trustee and Treasurer, she was also President of the Missionary Circle, where she orchestrated “Jubilee Day” as a major fundraiser for the church and was a member of the Senior Choir.
 She was very active with the Baptist General Convention.